GalSim-developers/GalSim/docs/errors.rst

 `GalSimError`
             This is the base class for all other GalSim exceptions.
 So you can catch this exception if you want to catch just the exceptions raised by GalSim.
-It is roughly analagous to a ``RuntimeError``.
+It is roughly analogous to a ``RuntimeError``.

 `GalSimValueError`
-            This indicates that your provided an invalid value for an argument to a function.
+            This indicates that you provided an invalid value for an argument to a function.
             It includes attributes that tell you about what value you provided and sometimes about the allowed values.